dshawul/NebulaSEM/README.md

        -s,--steps    Number of time steps, which overwrites the one in control file.
        -h,--help     Display this help message.

 #### Lid-driven cavity flow

 This test case uses the Pressure Implicit Splitting of Operators (PISO) solver for incompressible flow at low Reynolds number i.e. no turbulence.

-    $ ./test.sh -n 1 -c examples/cavity/cavity
+    $ ./test.sh -n 1 -c examples/cavity/cavity-amr
-    $ ./test.sh

-This will generate a `run1` directory in which you can find the results including VTK files needed for visualization by paraview.
+This will generate a `run-examples-cavity-amr` directory in which you can find the results including VTK files for visualization by paraview.

 Here are images of the decompostion using METIS with 12 mpi ranks, and the magnitude of velocity plots.